pasmi369/pasmi369/README.md

 - 👋 Hi, I'm @pasmi369

+- 👀 I'm a passionate Data Analyst interested in finding a new career path.

 - 🎓 Education:
     - Certificate in Data Analytics & Visualization from Columbia Engineering 2021
     - Bachelor of Science in Computer Science - Rutgers University, NJ